 Alexander “Sandy” Macnab, FAHP, CFRE, is president of Alexander Macnab & Co., a fundraising consulting company he founded in 1994 after serving as assistant vice president for development at St. Francis Hospital in Evanston.
 The creator of nationally recognized annual and planned giving programs, he has conducted feasibility studies, counseled capital campaigns, and provided planned and major gift support to clients throughout North America.
 A Certified Fundraising Executive and a Fellow of the Association for Healthcare Philanthropy, he is a former board member of the Chicago Council on Planned Giving, and is their 2012 recipient of the Jonathan Heintzelman Award for service to the planned giving profession.
 Macnab earned his MEd from Antioch College.

 Having studied educational policy at the postgraduate level, Judith Mucheck offers over 25 years of experience as a reflective practitioner and administrator at the local and central offices of Catholic schools across the country.
-Prior to becoming president at Carmel Catholic High School in Mundelein, Ill., Mucheck served as the superintendent of schools in the Catholic Archdiocese of Atlanta, where she coordinated 18 schools, providing expertise in finance and budgeting, human resources, planning and constructing new facilities, strategic planning, and assisting schools in the articulation of their mission.
+Prior to becoming the vice president of business education and strategy innovation for LifeWatch, Judie worked as the president at Carmel Catholic High School in Mundelein, Ill., Mucheck served as the superintendent of schools in the Catholic Archdiocese of Atlanta, where she coordinated 18 schools, providing expertise in finance and budgeting, human resources, planning and constructing new facilities, strategic planning, and assisting schools in the articulation of their mission.
 She earned her MS Ed from University of Dayton and a PhD from Georgia State University.

 Timothy O'BrienPrincipal, Mutuality Associates, LLC